eclipse-sw360/sw360.website/content/en/docs/Developers/TestCases/Test-Cases-Moderations.md

 16 | Open the _Projects_ tab and click on previously modified project on step 7 | Project _Summary_ page displayed successfully
 17 | Check the moderation requested changes | Changes are not visible in the corresponding fields

-**TC03: Remove Me from Moderators for moderation request, for visible projects by other users**
+## Remove Me from Moderators for moderation request, for visible projects by other users

 Step | Action | Result
 ---:|:-----|:----